Uttawar forced sterilisations

-Uttawar forced sterilisations refers to the mass vasectomy drive on November 6, 1976, imposed on the male population of Uttawar, a Meo Muslim-majority village in Palwal district (then part of Gurgaon district), Haryana, during India’s Emergency (1975–1977) imposed by then Prime Minister Indira Gandhi.
+The Uttawar forced sterilisations were mass vasectomy drives on November 6, 1976, imposed on the male population of Uttawar, a Meo Muslim-majority village in Palwal district (then part of Gurgaon district), Haryana, during India’s Emergency (1975–1977) imposed by then Prime Minister Indira Gandhi.
 Villagers woke up to the sound of police loudspeakers at 03:00.
 The police gathered 400 men at the bus stop.
 In the process of finding more villagers, police broke into homes and looted.
 This event made international news and is today remembered as one of the most coercive and controversial episodes of Sanjay Gandhi’s programme of compulsory sterilisation, which resulted in over 800 sterilisation cases.

 Background

 In June 1975, Prime Minister Indira Gandhi declared a national Emergency, suspending civil liberties and enabling governance by decree.
 Sanjay Gandhi, her son, championed aggressive population control measures.

 Official quotas were imposed: in 1976 alone, over 6 million men underwent vasectomy, many under duress; more than 8 million sterilisation surgeries were reported from 1976–1977, with allegations of coercion and fatalities.
 The village belonged predominantly to the Meo community of Muslims, which opposed the family planning programs.
 Fearing that the opposition would spread to the neighbouring villages, the state officials decided to teach them a lesson and use coercion.
-Power supply to the village was cut twice in October 1976, and police registered cases against legal cases against villagers for firearm possession.
+Power supply to the village was cut twice in October 1976, and police initiated legal cases against villagers for firearm possession.
 When police raided the village, the village elders proposed that they would bring forth men after the planting season, but that didn't satisfy the officials.